-Jericho P. Go, Director, 50, is a Director and Chief Executive Officer of the Company.
+Jericho P. Go, 51, is a Director and Chief Executive Officer of the Company.
 He also serves as the Senior Vice President and Business Unit General Manager of Robinsons Offices in Robinsons Land Corporation.
-He is concurrently the President of Robinsons DoubleDragon Corp. and member of the Board of Directors of Robinsons Equitable Tower Condominium Corporation, Robinsons Summit Center Condominium Corporation and Galleria Corporate Center Condominium Corporation.
-He has over 28 years of experience in the field of real estate and was responsible for filing and registering the Philippines' very first IT park with the Philippine Economic Zone Authority (PEZA) in 1997.
+He is concurrently the President and Chief Executive Officer of Robinsons DoubleDragon Corp. and member of the Board of Directors of Robinsons Equitable Tower Condominium Corporation, Robinsons Summit Center Condominium Corporation and Galleria Corporate Center Condominium Corporation.
+He has over 29 years of experience in the field of real estate and was responsible for filing and registering the Philippines' very first IT park with the Philippine Economic Zone Authority (PEZA) in 1997.
 Prior to joining RLC in 2019, he was Senior Vice President of Megaworld Corporation for business development & office leasing, investor relations and public relations from 1997 to 2019.
-He also held various positions in Greenfield Development Studies from the University of the Philippines and graduated Magna Cum Laude and Class Salutatorian in 1993.
+He also held various positions in Greenfield Development Corporation and Ayala Land, Inc. He received a Bachelor of Arts degree in Development Studies from the University of the Philippines and graduated Magna Cum Laude and Class Salutatorian in 1993.

-Lance Y. Gokongwei, 55, is a Director of the Company.
-He is also, presently, the Chairman of Robinsons Land Corporation.
-He also holds the positions of President and Chief Executive Officer of JG Summit Holdings, Inc. and Cebu Air, Inc. He is the Chairman of Universal Robina Corporation, Robinsons Retail Holdings, Inc., JG Summit Petrochemical Corporation, JG Summit Olefins Corporation and Robinsons Bank Corporation.
-He is a director and Vice Chairman of Manila Electric Company and a director Oriental Petroleum and Minerals Corporation, and United Industrial Corporation Limited.
-He is a member of the Board of Global Reporting Initiative.
-He is also a trustee and Chairman of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.
+Lance Y. Gokongwei, 56, is a Director of the Company.
+He is the President and Chief Executive Officer of JG Summit Holdings, Inc., and Cebu Pacific.
+He is the Chairman of Universal Robina Corporation, Robinsons Land Corporation, Altus Property Ventures, Inc., JG Summit Olefins Corporation, Robinsons Bank Corporation, and Robinsons Supermarket Corporation.
+He is the Vice Chairman and a Director of Manila Electric Company and a Director of RL Commercial REIT, Inc., Oriental Petroleum and Minerals Corporation, Singapore Land Group Limited, Shakey's Asia Pizza Ventures, Inc., AB Capital and Investment Corporation, and Endeavor Acquisition Corporation.
+He is a trustee and the Chairman of the Gokongwei Brothers Foundation, Inc. Mr. Lance Y. Gokongwei received a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.

-Kerwin Max S. Tan, 52, is a Director as well as the Treasurer of the Company.
+Kerwin Max S. Tan, 53, is a Director as well as the Treasurer of the Company.
 He is also the Chief Financial Officer, Chief Risk Officer and Chief Compliance Officer of Robinsons Land Corporation.
 He also holds the position of Chief Financial Officer, Treasurer, Chief Information Officer and Compliance Officer of Altus Property Ventures, Inc. He is the Treasurer and Chief Financial Officer of Robinsons DoubleDragon Corp. and Vice President and Treasurer of Robinsons Inn, Incorporated.
 Mr. Tan concurrently holds the position of Treasurer in several subsidiaries of Robinsons Land Corporation such as Bacoor R and F Land Corporation, Robinsons Land Foundation Inc, to name a few.
-He also holds the position of Chief Financial
+He also holds the position of Chief Financial Officer in some of Robinsons Land Corporation's residential properties such as Acacia Escalades, Chimes Greenhills and Galleria Regency, to name a few.
+He is the Chief Financial Officer of Galleria Corporate Center Condominium

-Officer in some of Robinsons Land Corporation's residential properties such as Acacia Escalades, Chimes Greenhills and Galleria Regency, to name a few.
-He is the Chief Financial Officer of Galleria Corporate Center Condominium Corporation and Robinsons Equitable Tower Condominium Corporation.
+Corporation and Robinsons Equitable Tower Condominium Corporation.
 He is also the Director and Chief Financial Officer in Robinsons Summit Center Condominium Corporation.
 He received a degree in Bachelor of Science in Industrial Engineering from the University of the Philippines, Diliman.